Animal Cell: Parts and Structure with Functions

 - Providing mechanical support to the cell

-There are two types of ER: i) rough endoplasmic reticulum (RER) and ii) smooth endoplasmic reticulum (SER).
-The surface of RER is studded with ribosomes, which gives a rough appearance to it, while in SER, the tubules are devoid of ribosomes, thus providing a smooth shape.
+It is a continuous membrane-bound organelle, that remains distributed throughout the cytoplasm and forming connections between nuclear envelope and the cell membrane.
+There are two types of ER: rough endoplasmic reticulum (RER) and smooth endoplasmic reticulum (SER).
+The surface of RER is studded with ribosomes, which gives it a rough appearance, while SER is devoid of ribosomes.

 - Helping in protein synthesis (RER)

-- Aiding in the synthesis of essential lipids such as phospholipids and cholesterol (SER)
+- Synthesizing essential lipids such as phospholipids and cholesterol (SER)

-- Helping in protein folding and maturation (RER)
+- Helping in the maturation of proteins (RER)

 6) Golgi Apparatus

-- Processing, packaging and transporting or secretion of the proteins generated in the endoplasmic reticulum thus acts as a post office inside the cell
+- Processing, packaging and transporting or secretion of the proteins to their target organs

-- Performing modifications such as phosphorylation and glycosylation of proteins
+- Performing protein modifications such as phosphorylation and glycosylation

 7) Microfilaments or Actin filament